2021 Season is over. 2022 will begin mid/late January.

 The Achacha are now a household summer favourite thanks to Helen and her family for growing them in Far North Queensland.

 It is refreshing to eat at ambient temperature, when served cold, or even frozen.
 There is a fine balance between its sweetness and its acidity, creating a unique taste sensation.
-It has exotic appeal similar to the mangosteen, longan, rambutan and lychee.
+It has exotic flavours similar to the mangosteen, longan, rambutan and lychee.
 The Achacha is a cousin of the mangosteen which is known as the “queen of tropical fruit” throughout Asia.

 Storage & Shelf Life